 While you probably want us to provide you with a direct answer to this question, the truth is that the right option can vary from one patient to another.
 While root canal procedures might be the right option for some patients, the oral health and needs of other patients make them more suitable for tooth extraction.
 The best thing you can do to determine which one is right for you is to schedule a consultation appointment with our team at Dental Specialty Associates.

-With offices in both Gilbert, Arizona and Phoenix, Arizona, we are located nearby to accommodate your dental needs, especially when emergency root canals or extractions are needed.
+With offices in both Gilbert and Phoenix, we are located nearby to accommodate your dental needs, especially when emergency root canals or extractions are needed.
 We’re happy to meet with you to discuss both types of procedures and help you determine based on your pain and overall oral health which option is best for you.
 Give us a call at Dental Specialty Associates today!
 You’ll be all smiles after we eliminate the cause of your pain and restore your oral health.